 Performance target Means of achievement Assessment of performance Community engagement A bush care group of local residents are operating in Belmont Park.
 Pursue partnerships between bush care groups and Council for the long-term regeneration and maintenance of the Cumberland Plain Woodland.
 Annual audit of the vitality of bush care groups.
 Bush regeneration The quality and sustainability of the Cumberland Plain Woodland improves over time.
-Bush regeneration is undertaken to the extent and frequency described in the Landscape Maintenance Manual and associated Schedule of Maintenance Works (see Appendix D).
+Bush regeneration is undertaken to the extent and frequency described in the Landscape Maintenance Manual and associated Schedule of Maintenance Works.
 Annual audit of program completion.
 Weed management The number of weeds in the bushland reduces over time.
 The significant current weeds include: • blackberry • lantana • thistle • tobacco weed • cobblers pegs.
-Weed eradication is undertaken to the extent and frequency described in the Landscape Maintenance Manual and associated Schedule of Maintenance Works (see Appendix D).
+Weed eradication is undertaken to the extent and frequency described in the Landscape Maintenance Manual and associated Schedule of Maintenance Works.
 Annual audit of program completion.
+Threatened flora and fauna Threatened flora and fauna species are protected, particularly from domestic animals.
+Monitor the occurrence of domestic animals in the natural area - bushland.
+Evidence of domestic animals is regularly collected.
 Ecological burns Ecological burns are occasionally used to replicate a natural fire cycle.
 Undertake ecological burns in accordance with the recommended period for biodiversity retention.
 Ecological burns undertaken at variable intervals between four and 12 years.
-Domestic animal exclusion 1 Domestic animals do not cause harm to flora and fauna.
+Domestic animal exclusion Domestic animals do not cause harm to flora and fauna.
 Signage communicating the exclusion of domestic animals (particularly dogs and horses) from the bushland (other than along formal paths).
 Annual audit of signage.
 Cycling exclusion Cycling does not cause erosion.
 Signage communicating the exclusion of cyclists within the bushland area (other than along formal paths).
 Annual audit of signage.
-Rubbish removal Discouragement of anti- social behaviour.
-Removal of rubbish within 72 hours of report.
-Annual audit of clean up response times.
+Rubbish removal Discouragement of anti- Removal of rubbish within 72 hours of Annual audit of clean up social behaviour. report. response times.